 Mix all the ingredients together and add the dried herbs of your choice; rosemary, oregano, italian herbs… you can also use fresh herbs, if you wish.

 Place the tray back into the oven and set the timer for 40 minutes.
 At the 20 minute mark, go back to the oven and give the vegetables a strir, then shut the door and leave them for another 20 minutes.
 Feel free to check on them from time to time as you do not want burnt veggies, the idea is to get them caramelized to a toasty perfection.

-If you try this roasted vegetables recipe or have a question, please let me know!
-Leave a comment and rate it below.
-I love to hear what you think, or any changes you make.
+If you try this roasted vegetables recipe or have a comment then feel free to leave a rating and let me know.
+I love to hear what you think, or any changes you make, thanks!

 - Chopping Board